 Delegation is the best way to learn;

-delegation in business management.
+delegation in enterprise management.

 The principle of delegation of authority will be effective if:

-operation of the incentive and motivation mechanism;
+the action of the stimulation and motivation mechanism;

 planned indicators;

-Decentralization of the right to sign accelerates the process of making managerial decisions and reduces the workload of the manager;
+Decentralization of signature rights speeds up the process of making management decisions and reduces the manager’s workload;

 Doubt about the competence of other employees, fear of what they will do